Does Testosterone Increase Prostate Cancer Risk?

 As their testosterone levels decrease, men would also increase their risk of prostate disease, including benign prostatic hyperplasia and prostate cancer.
 Thus, is there an association between this hormone and prostate health?

-Prostate cancer is a concerning problem among men with lower urinary tract symptoms, especially when they have a family history of the disease.
+Prostate cancer is a significant concern, particularly for men experiencing lower urinary tract symptoms and those with a family history of the disease.

-There is a common myth that testosterone levels increase the risk of prostate cancer in men, but is it true?
+There has been a historical belief that testosterone levels increase the risk of prostate cancer in men, but is it true?

-However, almost 80 years later, many studies have found out the exact opposite when evaluating testosterone replacement therapy (10).
+However, almost 80 years later, subsequent research has revealed a more nuanced understanding, particularly when evaluating testosterone replacement therapy (10).

 So, what is behind this discrepancy?

-The initial androgen hypothesis by Huggins and Hodges is still true now, and it is useful to treat prostate cancer.
-However, it is important to note that hormone therapy can have a number of side effects.
+The initial androgen hypothesis by Huggins and Hodges remains influential in treating prostate cancer.
+However, it’s important to note that hormone therapy can have various side effects.

-In vitro, testosterone contributes to the replication and tumor growth in prostate cancer cells.
-When they do not have testosterone around, cancer cells start undergoing apoptosis (cell death).
+In vitro, testosterone has been observed to contribute to the replication and tumor growth in prostate cancer cells.
+When deprived of testosterone, cancer cells may undergo apoptosis (cell death).

-However, there’s significant new evidence pointing the other way.
-For instance, different lines of prostate cancer react differently.
-Some of them become resistant to androgen deprivation and keep on living (11).
+However, recent evidence has provided additional insights into the complexities of prostate cancer.
+For instance, different lines of prostate cancer may react differently, with some becoming resistant to androgen deprivation and persisting (11).

-Moreover, these are only in vitro studies, under ideal lab conditions that are not likely met in a living human.
-In reality, serum testosterone levels (those found in the blood) do not reflect intraprostatic levels.
+Moreover, it’s crucial to note that these are in vitro studies conducted under ideal lab conditions, which may not fully replicate the complexity of living human conditions.
+In reality, serum testosterone levels (those found in the blood) may not accurately reflect intraprostatic levels

-In other words, patients who receive testosterone therapy may have a significant increase in free testosterone in the blood.
-Yet, testosterone levels in the prostate tissue do not change significantly (12).
+In other words, patients who receive testosterone therapy may experience a significant increase in free testosterone in the blood.
+However, it’s noteworthy that testosterone levels in prostate tissue may not consistently change significantly across all patients (12).

-Adding to the controversy, it appears that cancer cells and their surrounding tissue create an environment where androgens are synthesized, contributing to the problem regardless of serum testosterone levels.
+Adding to the complexity, it appears that cancer cells and their surrounding tissue create an environment where androgens are synthesized.
+This process may play a role in the intricate dynamics of prostate cancer, regardless of serum testosterone levels.

 University of Vienna – 2000 – 2001

 There are two studies of note between 2000-2001, both completed at the University of Vienna.
-The first, in 2000 had a small group of men (5 in total) with prostate cancer whose level of testosterone was markedly lower than those in the healthy control group.
+The first, in 2000, had a small group of men (5 in total) with prostate cancer whose level of testosterone was lower than those in the healthy control group.

-However, they also found that DHEA (the other major androgen) did not have a negative effect on cancer.
+However, they also found that DHEA (the other major androgen) did not show a negative correlation with cancer.
 The below quote from the study says it all;

 “These data are confirmed by the present study; it can be concluded that DHEA or DHEA-S serum concentrations represent no risk factor for PC [prostate cancer] development.”

-The men in the study group that had the fastest growing malignancies and highest Gleason scores had an average testosterone level of 2.8 ng/ml, whilst those with the lowest Gleason scores and slowest growing malignancies had levels averaging 4.10 ng/ml.
+The men in the study group with the highest Gleason scores had an average testosterone level of 2.8 ng/ml, while those with the lowest Gleason scores had levels averaging 4.10 ng/ml.

 Again, this study mentioned DHEA and confirmed DHEA-S levels averaged the same in both groups, finding that DHEA is not a contributor to cancer.